Fauli/baby-name-guesser/setup/README.md

 4. Configure the environment variables:

     - In /etc/banague/environment.conf
-    - Add the following environment variables and provide the necessary values:
+    - Adapt the environemnt variables to your needs:

-      ```plaintext
-      PORT=3000
-      MONGODB_URI=mongodb://localhost:27017/baby-name-guesser
-      ```

 5. Start the application:

     ```bash
-    npm start
+    systemctl start banague.service
     ```

 ## Usage

-Once the application is set up and running, you can access it by navigating to `http://localhost:3000` in your web browser.
+Once the application is set up and running, you can access it by navigating to `http://localhost:8080/game` in your web browser.

-## Contributing

-If you would like to contribute to the Baby Name Guesser application, please follow the guidelines outlined in the [CONTRIBUTING.md](link-to-contributing-file) file.

-## License

-This project is licensed under the [MIT License](link-to-license-file).